tryterra/TerraiOS/README.md

 # TerraiOS

-This framework allows developers to connect to Apple Health and Freestylelibre1 through Terra!
-It also contains all necessary class and functions to connect to Terra's REST API.
+This framework allows you to any integration offered by [Terra](https://tryterra.co)

 ## Quick Start